MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ## Retrieve and store conversation reference

-When the emulator connects to the bot, the bot receives two conversation update activities.
+When the Emulator connects to the bot, the bot receives two conversation update activities.
 In the bot's conversation update activity handler, the conversation reference is retrieved and stored in a dictionary as shown below.

 # [C#](#tab/csharp)